-- The sending email address: mailto:email@example.com has nothing to do with FedEx.
-If it were really from FedEx, the sending address would end in ‘fedex.com’
+- The sending email address: mailto:firstname.lastname@example.org has nothing to do with FedEx.
+If it were really from FedEx, the sending address would end in ‘fedex.com.’

-- The Subject Line: This is very vague and the ID code is made- up.
+- The Subject Line: This is very vague, and the ID code is made- up.

 - Greeting: If FedEx had your email address and Customer ID number, they would have your name as well and address the email with your name.

-- Get Shipment label link: You can check on link by hovering your mouse over it; NOT CLICKING the link.
+- Get Shipment label link: You can check on the link by hovering your mouse over it; NOT CLICKING the link.
 You can see that the link goes to a website that has nothing to do with FedEx.
-If you were to click this link, you machine would most likely be infected with malware.
+If you were to click this link, your machine would most likely be infected with malware.